curiousoffice/playbook/README.rst

 We've created a few open source libraries to help us perform common tasks and give back to the community.
-Our open source libraries do better when there's one person that really steps up to maintain them.
-Each of our repositories has a leader that tries to keep the repository moving forward.
-The leader doesn't necessarily do the bulk of the actual work; responsibilities include:
+Our open source libraries workk best when one person steps up to maintain them.
+Each of our repositories has a leader responsible for keeping the repository moving forward.
+The leader doesn't necessarily have to do the bulk of the actual work; responsibilities include:

-- Understand the underlying code and goal of the library
+- Understanding the underlying code and goal of the library
-- Review and merge pull requests
+- Reviewing and merging pull requests
-- Respond to and close issues
+- Responding to and close issues
-- Push new releases of packages when appropriate
+- Pushshing new releases of packages when appropriate
-- Encourage people to take on useful tasks for the library
+- Encouraging people to take on useful tasks for the library
-- Blog, tweet, and otherwise advertise new releases and tips
+- Blogging, tweeting, and advertising new releases and tips

 Every sophilaber has commit access to our open source repositories.
 Some guidelines:

-- You may want to check with the project leader to see what would be most useful, or whether or not they're on board with your idea.
+- You may want to check with the project leader to see what would be most useful, or whether or not they're on board with your idea
-- Send pull requests rather than committing straight to master.
+- Send pull requests rather than committing straight to master
-- Try helping out with existing pull requests or bug reports.
+- Try helping out with existing pull requests or bug reports
-- Documentation patches are a great way to get familiar with a project.
+- Documentation patches are a great way to get familiar with a project

 Got an idea for a new library?
 Found something useful in a client project that you think is reusable?
 Great!
-Some guidelines:
+Here are some guidelines:

 - Extractions are more likely to be useful than Brave New World ideas, because you're extracting something that has already proven useful once.
-- If you create a new library, you're expected to lead it, at least for the beginning of its life.
-Make sure you have time to maintain it.
+- If you create a new library, make sure you have time to maintain it.
+You will be expected to lead it at the least for the beginning of its life.
-- Try not to duplicate something that's already been done well.
-Look around to make sure your problem hasn't already been solved.
+- Do your best not to duplicate anything that's already been done.
+Do some digging to ensure you're not solving a problem that already has a solution.
-- Fixing bugs that affect client projects or introducing small features that would really help a client project is fine during client time.
-Most open source work should be conducted during investment time.
-Let the client know if you are willing to add the new open source project as a requirement to the client’s project.
+- Introducing features that would be helpful to a client project or fixing bugs relevant to a client project are both acceptable during client time.
+However, most open source work should be conducted during investment time.
+If you are willing to add a/the? new open source project as a requirement to a project, be sure to let the client know
-- Think about whether your idea makes more sense as a pull request to an existing project.
+- Think about whether or not your idea makes sense as a pull request to an existing project.

 Squads
 ======

-We realized that we needed to divide our forces in order to build a great company.
+We realized that in order to build a great company, it was necessary to divide our forces.

-One of our core principles is *always aim high*, and to be consequent we developed demanding objectives:
+One of our core principles is *“always aim high”*, so keeping in line with that, we’ve developed the following challenging objectives:

 - Hire the best people
 - Work for the best companies
 - Craft the best software
 - Build something that people love

-We have created specialized workgroups that strive to achieve those goals by defining universal guidelines and ensuring they are always applied.
+We have created specialized workgroups who strive to achieve those goals by defining universal guidelines and ensuring they are always applied.

 The current squads -classified by objective- are: